Tournament Informed Adversarial Quality Diversity: Related Work

 Multi-Task MAP-Elites (MT-ME)~\citep{mouret2020quality} is a variant of MAP-Elites that tackles multi-task problems by simultaneously searching for the optimal solution for each task, where a task is defined by a specific behavior and fitness function.
 The intuition is that similar tasks should have similar solutions, enabling greater sample efficiency than optimizing each task individually.

-MTMB-ME~\citep{anne2023multi} is the QD extension of MT-ME and simultaneously searches for a set of diverse, high-quality solutions for each task in a multi-task problem.
-GAME~\citep{anne2025generational} leverages MTMB-ME's ability to solve multi-task QD problems to search for a set of diverse solutions that perform well against each fixed opposing solution of the current generations, i.e., the tasks.
+MTMB-ME~\citep{anne2023multi} is the QD extension of MT-ME.
+It simultaneously searches for multiple sets of diverse solutions -- one set per task -- where each set performs well against its dedicated task.
+GAME~\citep{anne2025generational} leverages MTMB-ME's ability to solve multi-task QD problems to search for a set of diverse, high-quality solutions specific to each fixed opposing solution of the current generation, i.e., the tasks.